Persistent Organic Pollutants

 The ability of POPs to affect morality from cardiovascular disease may depend on fat mass.
 For example, in thin elders, higher POP levels increased the risk of dying from cardiovascular disease-- but not in heavier elders (Kim et al. 2015).

 POPs may also contribute to non-alcoholic fatty liver disease (NAFLD) (Deierlein et al. 2017).
 In U.S. adults, some POPs were associated with an increased risk of NAFLD markers (Wahlang et al. 2019).
+In Quebec, Canada, in utero exposures to POPs were associated with long lasting decreases in triglyceride in children, suggesting increased fat accumulation in the liver (Boutot et al. 2021).
 In laboratory animals with diet-induced obesity, PCB exposure worsened inflammation in the liver and systemically, thus the combination of a poor diet and PCB exposure may contribute to NAFLD (Wahlang et al. 2014).
 In fact, a search of the toxicology literature found that PCBs and dioxin were among the most potent of the 123 chemicals associated with fatty liver in rodent studies (Al-Eryani et al. 2015).
 DDE affects fatty acid levels in the liver of lab animals as well, perhaps playing a role in NAFLD (Rodríguez-Alcalá et al. 2015).
 At levels found at contaminated sites, perchlorate causes NAFLD and may be an obesogen in stickleback fish (Minicozzi et al. 2019), but not in zebrafish, probably due to differences in the fish species (Minicozzi et al. 2021).
 In mice, exposure to the POP 2,3,7,8-tetrachlorodibenzofuran (TCDF) induced early-stage NAFLD, including excessive lipids in the liver and blood (Yuan et al. 2019).

 While breast cancer is not generally seen as a complication of diabetes, some researchers propose that POPs, deposited in fatty tissue, in relation to obesity, can influence the risk of cancer as well (Reaves et al. 2015).